ABDELLANI-Youcef/Javascript_Game/README.md

-# javascript_game
+# Javascript Game

 ## About

-In this application, we created a rpg game in which the user controls Itachi (from the anime of naruto), recolts coin and try to avoid the bombs.
+In this application, I created a rpg game in which the user controls Itachi (from the anime of naruto), recolts coin and try to avoid the bombs.

 To build this application we used: